 In order to pursue a Savannah personal injury claim and have the best success, you should consult with a skilled accident injury lawyer who has experience handling such cases.
-The Bader Law Firm, LLC, offers a free case review.
+The Bader Scott Injury Lawyers, offers a free case review.
 Your case will be handled on a contingency fee basis, which means payment is not required unless we get you compensation for your damages.
 Call us today at 678-562-5595 to schedule a consultation.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.